MERA-Evaluation/MERA_MULTIMODAL/datasets/ruCLEVR/README.md

 Each dataset question includes data in the following fields:

 - `instruction` [str] — Instruction prompt template with question elements placeholders.
 - `inputs` — Input data that forms the task for the model.
-Can include one or multiple modalities - video, audio, image, text.
     - `image` [str] — Path to the image file related to the question.
     - `question` [str] — Text of the question.
 - `outputs` [str] — The correct answer to the question.